Cryst4L/Glover/README.md

 ```
  ./Glover -size=32 -number=5000 -seed=1234 -alpha=0.8
  ```
 By default the name of the generated dataset is _glover-dataset.bytes_.
-But you can change it by adding a destination name after the option:
+But you can change it by adding a destination name after the options:
 ```
 ./Glover -size=32 train-dataset.bytes
 ```